-The question is always the same, how do we protect ourselves from these toxic people?
-To help you, find out how to protect yourself and how to leave a narcissistic pervert.
+The question is always the same, how do we protect ourselves from these kind of toxic people?
+To help you go about it, find out how to protect yourself and keep yourself safe.

 1) Learn to identify them and their traits

 From the mean boss to the domineering partner, narcissistic perverts come in all shapes and sizes.
-Although, that being said, be careful not to fall into the trap of detecting manipulation everywhere you look.
+Although, that being said, you should be careful not to fall into the trap of detecting manipulation everywhere you look.
 This dangerous personality type is guilty of the following types of behavior:

 - Mixed messages